zBritva/zbritva.github.io/blog/2023-11-6-charticulator-visual/index.md

 It past a year after the first attemp to give breath Charticulator visual.
 I didn't get any feedback on the first version at the time, neither bad, good, or error message, but they were there.

 Here's a second attempt.
-I will have the opportunity to publish a version on Appsource, I think it should help to find the old audience.
+I will have the opportunity to publish a version on AppSource, I think it should help to find the old audience.

 I forked the Charticulator source to my repository on GitHub, which is used internally by the new visual.